Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Conclusion

 \section{Conclusion}

-We present the multi-rank Subspace-CUSUM algorithm for sequential detection of covariance structure changes in high-dimensional streams.
-This method extends previous subspace monitoring approaches to handle multiple concurrent spikes, offering more powerful detection capabilities in scenarios involving multiple simultaneous low-rank signals.
-We provide a theoretical foundation that guides the selection of key parameters to control the average run length, and we show through analysis and simulations that the proposed detector can reliably achieve the targeted performance.

-Looking ahead, a key open problem is establishing the theoretical optimality of the proposed procedure.
-While our design is guided by asymptotic heuristics and shows strong empirical performance, a formal proof of optimality remains to be shown.
-Future work may also extend our framework to more general settings, such as non-Gaussian noise or time-varying covariances, and explore adaptive strategies for selecting the subspace dimension.
+In this paper, we present the \emph{Multi-rank Subspace-CUSUM} (MRS-C) procedure for the sequential detection of changes in covariance structure in high-dimensional streams.
+Our method generalizes prior subspace monitoring approaches to handle multiple concurrent spikes, thereby enhancing detection capabilities in scenarios with multiple simultaneous low-rank signals.
+We established a solid theoretical foundation to guide the selection of key tuning parameters that control the false-alarm rate and minimize detection delay.
+Analytically, we proved that the proposed detector achieves the same asymptotic order of detection delay as the oracle procedure, with a relative efficiency factor that depends on the uniformity of the signal eigenvalues.
+We also addressed the practical challenge of unknown subspace dimensions through a parallel monitoring scheme.
+Numerical experiments on synthetic data and real-world robotic swarm datasets, including UAV formations, confirmed that our method reliably achieves targeted performance and effectively captures complex structural transitions.
+Future work may extend this framework to non-Gaussian settings or time-varying covariances and explore adaptive strategies for dynamic subspace dimension selection.